that believeth and is baptized shall be saved, but he that believeth

 THE ETHICS OF ANCIENT JEWS

 I can understand why Moses attributed the Ten Commandments to God.
 Had he called for a referendum, the various religious sects worshiping idols or practicing unusual rituals would not have fallen in line.
 Moses had already lost much of his control of the group.
 When you realize the cultural divide between Moses, fostered in the Pharaoh’s family, and the former slaves and their children who were sick and tired of following him as he wandered in the desert, you start to get a glimpse into the magnitude of Moses’ dilemma.
 Tablets of stone “written by God” is an inspired solution.
-Given that Moses’ stepfather was considered to be a “god,” this interpretation isn’t all that unreasonable.
+Given that Moses’ foster father was considered to be a “god,” this interpretation isn’t all that unreasonable.

 Because Moses’ first concern was the diverging religious practices developing in his tribe, the first four commandments addressed the issues of formal observance of Jewish rituals.
 The next was an ancient tradition: honor thy mother and thy father.
 The remaining five are a flawed but credible attempt at a code of ethics.